 - a.
-Purpose: - The purpose of this committee is: - 1) To establish and implement a set of principles and guidelines for collaborative budgeting and long-term planning; - 2) To review the university budget and make recommendations to the president and the president's cabinet regarding funding priorities and budget allocations; - 3) To make recommendations to the president and university senate regarding the longrange planning of the institution including the master plan for facilities and also planning for academic programs; - 4) To ensure that budgeting reflects the long-term goals of the university.
+Purpose: - The purpose of this committee is: - 1) To establish and implement a set of principles and guidelines for collaborative budgeting and long-term planning; - 2) To review the university budget and make recommendations to the president and the president's cabinet regarding funding priorities and budget allocations; - 3) To make recommendations to the president and university council regarding the long-range planning of the institution including the master plan for facilities and also planning for academic programs; - 4) To ensure that budgeting reflects the long-term goals of the university.
 The committee shall meet at least twice during both fall and spring semesters and as needed during summer semester.
 The chair of the committee shall be elected from among the teaching faculty members of the committee.
 Members should be elected for staggered 2-year terms (initially half of the members shall be elected for three year terms).

 b.
-Memb Membership 1) TF 9; one teaching faculty member from each college or (elected from the college and university studies; chair of faculty council (or representative); chair of university senate (or representative) 2) AD 3; one department chair elected by the chairs council; one dean elected by the dean's council; one administrative faculty director elected by the directors

-3) SF 1; chair of the staff council (or representative)

-4) SD 1; SGA president (or representative)
+Memb ershin Б. 1) TF 9; one teaching faculty member from each college or (elected from the college and university studies; chair of faculty council (or representative); chair of faculty senate (or representative) 2) AD 3; one department chair elected by the chairs council; one dean elected by the dean's council; one administrative faculty director elected by the directors 3) SF 1; chair of the staff senate (or representative) 4) SD 1; Student Government Senate president (or representative) 5) Non-Voting Ex-Officio 5; provost and vice president for academic affairs; vice president for student success and enrollment services;

-5) Non-Voting 5; vice president for academic affairs; vice president for student success and enrollment services; vice president for business and finance; chief information officer; vice president for external affairs and university relations
+vice president for business and administration; chief information officer; vice president for external affairs and university relations